KEO-cls-eedi/specification/doc/clseedi.md

 ### Supported EEBUS use cases {#supportedUseCases}

-The `supportedEebusUseCases` property describes the EEBUS use cases supported by the local device.
-The presence of an EEBUS use case in this array indicates that the use case or equivalent functionality is available in the local network.
+The `supportedEebusUseCases` property describes the EEBUS use cases supported by the local device or the subsequent device.
+The presence of an
+EEBUS use case in this array indicates that the use case or equivalent functionality is supported by the device.
 If the functionality for a use case is no longer available the use case SHALL be removed from the array
 <span id="REQ-45"><a href="#REQ-45">[REQ-45]</a></span>.
 A `state` message including the `supportedEebusUseCases` property SHALL be sent to the backend immediately after the